How does teal space enhance the creativity and productivity of self-managing teams?

-Some years ago, Telenor, the Norweigan telecom company conducted an experiment.
+Some years ago, Telenor, the Norwegian telecom conducted an experiment.
 They got rid of most of their coffee machines and expanded their cafeterias.
 Why?
 To see if office design really does have such a huge impact on the innovation and productivity of employees.
 The result?
 Staff from different departments interacted, shared information and collaborated, and Telenor yielded a cool $200 million in profit.
 That’s some impact.

 Think Outside The Cubicle